 Columbia PFG Pro Sport

-Available this spring, Columbia is entering the deck boot market with something a little different.
+Columbia entered the deck boot market with something a little different.
 They made a hybrid of a traditional deck boot and an athletic shoe.
 The uppers are a deck boot, the insole and outsole have arch contours and adaptive cushioning like a running shoe.

 Frogg Toggs HydroGrip Deck Boot